Fish and Aquatic Life

 Author Aquatic Biologist

-The La Crosse River was assessed during the 2018 listing cycle; new biological (macroinvertebrate Index of Biotic Integrity (IBI) scores) sample data were clearly below 2018 WisCALM listing thresholds for the Fish and Aquatic Life use.
-This water is meeting this designated use and is not considered impaired.
+The La Crosse River was assessed during the 2018 listing cycle; new biological (macroinvertebrate Index of Biotic Integrity (IBI) scores) sample data were clearly below the 2018 WisCALM listing thresholds for the Fish and Aquatic Life use.
+This water was meeting this designated use and was not considered impaired.

 Author Ashley Beranek